 What is actinic keratosis?

-Actinic keratosis (AK) is a rough, scaly patch or bump (lesion) on sun-exposed skin.
+Actinic keratosis (AK) is a rough, scaly spot or bump on sun-exposed skin.
+Most people

 AK is the most common precancer of the skin.
 Over time, it can develop into squamous

 cell skin cancer.
-Because of this, AKs are often treated.
-If they’re found and treated
+Because of this, actinic keratoses (AKs) are often treated.
+If they’re

 What causes actinic keratosis?

-Ultraviolet (UV) rays from the sun and from tanning beds cause almost all actinic
+Ultraviolet (UV) rays from the sun and from tanning beds cause almost all AKs.
+Damage

-keratoses.
-Damage to the skin from UV rays builds up over time.
-This means that even
+to the skin from UV rays builds up over time.
+This means that even short-term exposure

-short-term exposure to sun on a regular basis can build up over a lifetime and raise
+to sun on a regular basis can build up over a lifetime and raise the risk for AKs.

 Who is at risk for actinic keratosis?